NetLogo/GoGo-Serial-Extension/README.md

-# NetLogo GoGo Board Extension (Lite)
+# NetLogo GoGo Board Extension (Serial)

-This package contains the lite edition of the NetLogo GoGo board extension.
+This package contains the serial edition of the NetLogo GoGo board extension.

 ## Using